ofekbaribi/Online-Video-Sharing-Platform/Android/README.md

 ## Installation
 ### Clone the Repository:
 git clone https://github.com/ZivElbaz/android-video-sharing-platform
-### Open and Run the Project:
+### Open the Project:
-- Open Android Studio.
+Open Android Studio.
-- Import the project you just cloned.
+Import the project you just cloned.
+### Update the Base URL:
+- Go to the Config in the manager folder and update the base_url configuration to match the IP address where the server is running.
+- If running on the emulator, use 10.0.2.2 as the base URL
+- If running on a real device use your machine's IP as the base URL
+### Run the Project:
-- Build the project and run it on your Android device or emulator.
+Build the project and run it on your Android device or emulator.

 ## Working Process
 The development process for the Android app paralleled the collaborative efforts of our web platform, with tasks divided among team members tailored to mobile development.
 Here's how we approached it: